billiesumera/POLI-179/README.md

     os.makedirs(detected_faces_dir)
     print(f"Created the directory: {detected_faces_dir}")
 ```

+We used the following code (which is shown for 'doctor) for the rest of the professions ('police,''dancer,' 'teacher,' and 'reporter').
 ## Job 1: Doctor

 Download Top 100 photos for 'doctor'
 ```python
 from bing_image_downloader import downloader